danioscx/pixabay-api-android/README.md

                 .editorChoice(true)
                 .colors(Colors.BROWN);
 ```
-implementation your request into default model__
+implementation your request into default model <br />
 you don't need create model just put Images class in your recyclerview adapter or listview adapater
 ```Java
 pixabay.setOnPixabayImageRequest(pixabay, new Pixabay.OnPixabayImageRequest() {